Contents:

 The challenges and serious problems always take over the normal order of things, and wartime inevitably dictates its own rules, too.
 Therefore, during such a devastating time, the US Mint was forced to adapt to the needs of a war-torn nation.
 Copper and nickel, two essential elements typically found in currency, were urgently needed to produce military equipment, such as vehicles, communication systems, and ammunition, which prompted the Mint to think of other coin composition options.

-Since the volumes of copper were limited, there was implemented the experimental compositions in lower denominations (even though silver was still utilized).
+Since the volumes of copper were limited, there were implemented the experimental compositions in lower denominations (even though silver was still utilized).
 In particular, the Mint switched to deploying zinc-coated steel for the penny in 1943.
 This was one of the rare occasions in American history when the circulating coins underwent such significant material modifications.

-Name | 1942 Walking Liberty half dollar |
+Name | 1942 Liberty Half Dollar |

 Designer | Adolph A. Weinman |

-Obverse Design | Lady Liberty walking toward the sun and holding an olive branch in her left hand |
+Obverse | Lady Liberty walking toward the sun and holding an olive branch in her left hand |

-Reverse Design | Eagle perched on a rocky crag with partially spread wings and a small pine sapling |
+Reverse | A majestic eagle perched on a rocky crag with partially spread wings and a small pine sapling |

-Composition | Still 90% Silver, 10% Copper |
+Composition | 90% silver, 10% copper |

 Weight | 12.5 grams |